 For a while I thought that mindfulness or spirituality was the answer to dealing with that anxiety, but I’ve come around to the idea that I might as well also get skilled at handling the stuff of life.

 As David Allen so eloquently puts it, dealing with the “small” stuff clears the way to places and perspectives where you can play a bigger and bigger game (freeing Tibet, achieving enlightenment, riding a unicycle).

 At this point I have not yet mastered the art of stress-free productivity.
 There are parts of it that I’m finding it easy to integrate into my day-to-day (like creating and using an “inbox” as a safe container for ideas, reminders and other mental stuff that pops up throughout the day).
 And other parts that are a lot harder.
 But one big step is that I’m fully recognizing the importance (and worthwhile-ness) of mastering such a system.
 So I’m committed to getting it down, which is half the battle.

 If you’re interested in mastering the art of Getting Things Done (alongside me!), here are some resources to start you off:

-If you do get into it, let me know how it goes at the clinic or one of our holistic happy hours!
+If you do get into it, please let me know how it goes at the clinic!